mhagstrand/slate/source/includes/_api_objects_order_status.md

 # Order Statuses

-Represents a state in the order fulfilment workflow
+Represents a state in the order fulfillment workflow

 ## Order Status Object - Properties